ellakoa/postcard-poem/content/posts/tricksy-summer.md

   Just as we thought that was our lot
   The weather turned incredibly hot
-  The sun opened the furnace door and out latent heat did pour.
+  The sun opened up the furnace door and out its latent heat did pour.

   The land, too green to scorch
   revelled under the fiery torch.